sumanaga/edge-ai-suites/robotics-ai-suite/docs/embodied/packages/linuxbsp.rst

          $ sudo dpkg -i *.deb
          $ sudo update-grub

+   **Note:** When updating or installing packages with `dpkg` on the same kernel, you might encounter issues if the kernel is actively in use.
+This can happen because certain files or resources are locked or in use by the running kernel, preventing the installation process from completing successfully.

+   Here are some strategies to address on this issue:

+   1. Switch to Another Kernel.
+   2. Force installation with `sudo dpkg -i --force-all *.deb`

 **Step 6.
 Reboot and Verify Kernel version**

    When you complete the steps above, reboot the machine.